 4. What advice would you give for people looking for a temporary job in the current market?

-The job market is strong, and it is a good time to look for work whether it’s temporary or permanent.
 It’s useful to be registered with agencies that are relevant to your specific job search criteria, so do some research and build relationship with your relevant consultant who can help you with your job search.
 It is also worth having a degree of flexibility with the temp role, the more open you are to different opportunities, the more you increase your chances of securing a temp role.
-Keep an eye our for opportunities on job boards, but also utilise LinkedIn, set up job alerts and ensure your profile is up to date.
+Keep an eye out for opportunities on job boards, but also utilise LinkedIn, set up job alerts and ensure your profile is up to date.

 5. Any top tips on being a temp worker?